File IQ Installation for AWS EC2

 1. Open a Web Browser and access the File IQ Appliance.
 Enter the address in this form: https://<IP address>, where <IP address> is the IP address from step 4 in the previous section.
 The File IQ Appliance user interface appears.

-2. Ensure that the hostname of your File IQ Appliance is shorter than 16 characters.
-If not, follow these steps:
+2. Ensure that the hostname of your File IQ Appliance is shorter than 16 characters:

 2. Verify that the hostname in Hostname or FQDN is 15 characters or less.